 When you watch TV, the best viewing angle and distance is about two to three feet from your eyes.
 This can be difficult for some people who want to raise their flat-screen television a few inches off of the ground to get that perfect view.
 In this article, we will discuss different ways how one can easily raise their television.

-To raise a TV a few inches, you will need to raise the TV mount if it is already mounted or mount or you may need to mount it if it is not currently mounted.
+To raise a TV a few inches, you will need to raise the TV mount if it is already mounted or you may need to mount it if it is not currently mounted.
 You can also use things like blocks to raise the TV just a few inches.

 Read on to learn more.